limistah/limistah.dev/content/posts/go-run-with-a-specific-version.md

 go get golang.org/dl/go1.22.3
 ```

 The above command would download an executable named after the version.
-We can use the executable to issue a final command that would do the setup.
+Now, use the executable to issue a final command that would do the setup.

 ```bash
 go1.22.3 download
 ```

-Once this is done, we can use the named executable(go1.22.3) to run our go commands, example:
+Once this is done, use the named executable(go1.22.3) to run go commands, example:

 ```bash
 go1.22.3 run main.go